A2osX/A2osX/.Docs/User Guide.md

 ### A2osX Preemptive Mode

 A2osX is a multiuser multitasking operating system.
 As with any such operating system running on a single core single CPU system such as an Apple II with the 6502, A2osX switches between all of the running processes automatically ensuring that each gets serviced in a reasonable time.
 It is the A2osX Kernel that performs this task in 1 of 2 manners: Cooperative or Preemptive mode.
-In Cooperative mode, the default, switching between processes occurs whenever an application makes a "blocking" API call such as waiting for a key pressed, a network frame... or cooperatively relinquishes control (explicitly calling >SLEEP, see the A2osX Developers Guide).
-In Preemptive Mode, set by option in KCONFIG utility (see A2osX Command Guide), the kernel switches between "sleeping" processes automatically at 1/10th-second intervals.
+In Cooperative mode, the default, switching between processes occurs whenever an application makes a "blocking" API call (i.e. waiting for a key press or a network frame) or cooperatively relinquishes control (by explicitly calling >SLEEP, see the A2osX Developers Guide).
+In Preemptive Mode, set by option in the KCONFIG utility (see A2osX Command Guide), the kernel switches between "sleeping" processes automatically at 1/10th-second intervals.
 In order to use Preemptive Mode, your system must have supported hardware that generates an interrupt used by A2osX such as an Apple II Mouse or ThunderClock interface.

 ## Devices